-Our focus in the present paper is likewise on the interhemispheric teleconnection patterns from tropical heat sources, as established through the interactions between baroclinic and barotropic modes.
-Our specific aim is to assess the relative importance of dynamical mechanisms that are responsible for the interhemispheric teleconnections, including shear advection, surface drag (boundary layer dissipation) and vertical advection, as well as potential feedbacks by moist processes.
+In this work, we aim at directly diagnosing and assessing the relative importance of the linkage terms between the baroclinic and barotropic modes that would appear as the source terms in the barotropic equation.
+Each of these terms will induce an upper level divergence, which is used as a diagnostic Rossby wave source in previous work (Sardeshmukh and Hoskins 1988), although it is the most interactive quantity in the fluid and not something that is truly a fixed source.
+Thus, in this work, we would answer the question of what cause the upper level divergence.
+Further, compared to previous work of Majda and Biello (2003) and work that follows which use idealized simplified asymptotic equations, our approach is based on models that use realistic background and incorporate the physical process in the atmosphere, which will help extend our analysis to particular applications of the tropical heat source teleconnections study.
 The approach to be followed is based on two models of different complexities, in which the baroclinic-barotropic interactions are explicitly formulated.
-The more complex one is a Quasi-Equilibrium Tropical Circulation Model (QTCM) (Neelin and Zeng 2000), in which part of the convective quasi-equilibrium convective closure is used to carry forward analytically the model solution for the baroclinic vertical structure in the convective regions.
+The more complex one is a Quasi-Equilibrium Tropical Circulation Model (QTCM) (Neelin and Zeng 2000), in which part of the quasi-equilibrium convective closure is used to carry forward analytically the model solution for the baroclinic vertical structure in the convective regions.
 The full primitive equations are then projected on the resulting baroclinic plus barotropic basis functions for vertical structure.
 This intermediate complexity model retains some of the simplicity of the analytical solutions, while keeping full nonlinearity from the primitive equations, and a consistent representation of moist processes including a deep convective parameterization.
 The consistent vertical mode decomposition yields three mechanisms (Neelin and Zeng 2000) for excitation terms in the barotropic equations due to baroclinic terms: interactions of vertical shear in horizontal advection terms, vertical advection of vertically sheared motions, and interactions via surface stress in the boundary layer.
 The QTCM thus allows for quantifying the effect of each of those mechanisms, and to assess the role of feedbacks associated with moist processes.
 The simpler model we use is based on that of Lee et al. 2009), which is a two-level steady-state wave model linearized about background flows.
 In preparation for the present study, the Lee et al. (2009) version was extended to include the three mechanisms for excitation of barotropic modes present in the QTCM.
 The simple model permits experiments in which mechanisms may be included or omitted.
 Therefore, an assessment of individual impacts is obtained by retaining the forcing terms one at a time in the barotropic equation, and inspecting the differences in the teleconnection patterns obtained with each mechanism.
+We have also selected for study the heat source region above the Atlantic Warm Pool (AWP) because previous studies have shown that it has significant interhemispheric influences (e.g., Wang et al. 2010).